z1skgr/N_Queens/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
 On an NxN chessboard, the queens are at random points and try to place them in such places that no queen is threatened.
+For more information, check
+For more information, check out https://www.geeksforgeeks.org/n-queen-problem-backtracking-3/.
 In our approach, we have
 1. Local search
-2. Online search
+2. Constraint satisfaction

-We use Grid.Java file to represent queens in a board (consider table as a nxn grid where binary values represent existance of queen)
+We use Grid.Java to represent queens in a board ( __NxN__ grid, queen as binary values) Grid is randomly initialized with queens in any columns.

 ### Hill Climbing

-### Online
+### Constraint Satisfaction

-For more information, check out https://www.geeksforgeeks.org/n-queen-problem-backtracking-3/.

 ## Setup